8 - Paraffine hergebruiken

 • Thermometer

-After enjoying the coziness of one or more candles, there is always a stump or remnant of the candle left.
-You probably know that candle remains can be permanently reused and that reduces the waste mountain.
-You can learn how to give old candles new life here.
+After enjoying the coziness of one or more candles, there is always a stump or remainder of the candle left.
+You probably know that candle remains can be reused permanently and that reduces the waste mountain.
+How to give old candles a new life, you can learn here.

 Download workshop.

-How do you remove candle residue from glass or earthenware jars?
+How do you remove candle residue from glass or earthenware pots?

 • Place your old candles in the freezer for a few hours.
-The remains will shrink and are easier to remove.
+The remains will shrink and be easier to remove.

 • Fill your old candle jar with hot water, the candle remains will float to the top after a while.

-• Place your jar in an old pot of hot water.
-If necessary, add weight to your pot to prevent it from falling over.
-If your jar falls over while melting, the paraffin will not mix with water because paraffin is lighter than water (± 15ù)
+• Place your jar in an old pot with hot water.
+If necessary, weigh down your jar with a weight to prevent it from falling over.
+If your jar does fall over during the melting process, the paraffin will not mix with water because paraffin is lighter than water (± 15ù)

-• Place your glass or earthenware jars in an, preferably, old oven.
-Heat the oven to ± 80°C and let the oven do the work to easily remove the wax residues from the old mold.
+• Place your glass or earthenware pots in a preferably old oven.
+Heat the oven to ± 80°C and let the oven do the work to easily remove the wax residue from the old mold.
 You can also use our mold cleaner.

-Collect all your candle scraps and sort by quality & color.
+Collect all your candle leftovers and sort by quality & color.

 • Mixing all the colors will give a dark color.

-• Remove as much as possible anything that is not paraffin.
+• Remove as much of anything that is not paraffin as possible.

 • Make a Bain-Marie from two old cooking pots or use our mini Bain-Marie.